Improving Admin Center setup and deployment times to boost time-to-value

 Constraints

-Working within a rigid design system
+Working within a rigid design system, focusing on patterns the were familiar to admins

 01. Finding the cause of the problem

-Auditing the design
+Auditing existing design

 Notable findings: